 Start exploring before you even land.
 As you come abreast of the island aboard the ferry, head for the starboard (right) side: You'll soon see the so-called Seven Days' Work in the rocky cliffs of Whale's Cove, a spot where seven layers of hardened lava and sill (intrusive igneous rock) have come together to create a sort of geological Dagwood sandwich.

-Once on the island, a deeper understanding of that topography can be garnered at the Grand Manan Museum (www.grandmananmuseum.ca; tel.
-506/662-3524) at 1141 Rte 776 in Grand Harbour; its geology exhibit teaches visitors what to look for as they roam around the island.
-The museum also houses an impressive lighthouse lens from the Gannet Rock Lighthouse, plus a collection of items that have washed up from shipwrecks.
-The museum is open from June to September, Monday through Friday 9am to 5pm; it’s also open Saturdays (same hours) in July and August.
-Admission is C$5 for adults, C$3 for seniors and students, and free for children 12 and under.
+Once on the island, you can begin to open the puzzle box that is local geology at the Grand Manan Museum (tel.
+506/662-3524) at 1141 Rte 776 in Grand Harbour.
+Birders will enjoy the Allan Moses collection upstairs, which features more than 300 stuffed and mounted birds in glass cases.
+The museum also has a fair amount of Willa Cather paraphernalia and a collection of stuff that’s washed ashore from the frequent shipwrecks.
+The museum is open from June to mid-September, Monday through Friday 9am to 5pm; it’s also open Saturdays in July and August.
+The admission is C$10 (US$8) adults, C$8 (US$6.50) seniors, C$5 (US$4) students, and free for children 11 and under.

 The relatively flat and compact island is perfect for cycling; the only stretches to avoid are some fast, less scenic segments of Route 776.
 Any of the side roads offer superb biking, and the paved cross-island road to Dark Harbour is especially nice; when you get there, you'll find a scenic little harbor with a few cabins, dories, and salmon pens.
 Eat your Wheaties before coming: This route is wild and hilly for a stretch, but then offers a memorably scenic coast down to the ocean on the island's western side as your reward.